 At Cumberland Park in Nashville, running out of things to do is a challenge.
 The space is home to a climbing wall, a walking path, an amphitheater, and two water-spurting "spraygrounds."
-Guests can pack their own picnic meal or show up in time for the annual Ragin Cajun Crawfish Boil in May, or any number of their free music events, from jazz concerts to "full moon pickin' parties," throughout the year.
+Guests can pack their own picnic meal or show up in time for the annual Ragin Cajun Crawfish Boil in spring, or any number of their free music events, from jazz concerts to full moon parties, throughout the year.

 43. TEXAS // BLUE HOLE REGIONAL PARK

-is the place to be in the Texas heat.
-The cool, crystal clear waters of the swimming hole are perfect for taking a dip—or testing out your cannonball skills.
+Blue Hole is the place to be in the Texas heat.
+The cool, crystal-clear waters of the swimming hole are perfect for taking a dip—or testing out your cannonball skills.
 The park has open picnic areas for visitors to use, but if you don’t mind being in the splash zone, you can spread your blanket under the shade of the swimming area’s cypress trees.